Mainfreight: History

-Mainfreight was founded on 6 March 1978 by Bruce Plested who started the company with just $7,200 and a 1969 Bedford truck.
-In 1979, Bruce Plested partnered with Neil Graham, with Graham based in Christchurch and Plested in Auckland.
+Bruce Plested founded Mainfreight on 6 March 1978 with just NZ$7,200 and a 1969 Bedford truck.
+In 1979 he partnered with Neil Graham, based in Christchurch, while Plested remained in Auckland.

 When the company was founded it entered a highly regulated transport market.
 A licence from New Zealand Railways Corporation was needed to carry freight over 150 km.
 When deregulation of land transport occurred in October 1982, Mainfreight quickly took advantage of the opportunities presented and won a large share of the freight market.
-Whilst describing the foundation of Mainfreight in 2000, Plested said to the New Zealand Herald, "We moved all our freight by sea between Auckland, and Christchurch and Dunedin, and we worked weekend shifts to make sure we loaded and unloaded the ship using the whole of the seven days - we found that was faster and more reliable than our big competitors."
+In describing the foundation of Mainfreight in 2000, Plested said, "We moved all our freight by sea between Auckland, and Christchurch and Dunedin, and we worked weekend shifts to make sure we loaded and unloaded the ship using the whole of the seven days – we found that was faster and more reliable than our big competitors."

 Subsidiaries

 Mainfreight Australia

-The Australian domestic freight and logistics division started operating as Mainline Distribution in 1989 with the opening of their first branch in Sydney.
-Following the success of the Sydney depot, they started opening branches in the areas of Melbourne, Brisbane, Perth, and Canberra.
-Mainfreight today now has 74 branches across Australia coast to coast offering a variety of freight services from International operations for ocean imports & exports, air cargo, LCL, FTL, warehousing, movements of hazardous chemicals, tankers, and drayage (port/wharf) divisions.
+The Australian domestic freight and logistics operations commenced as Mainline Distribution in 1989, with the opening of its first branch in Sydney.[4]
+Following the success of the Sydney depot, the company expanded its national footprint, establishing major operations in Melbourne, Brisbane, Perth, Adelaide, and Canberra, alongside a growing network across other capital cities.

-The company partnered with agents and third parties to provide any coverage into Northern Territory, Tasmania, and most rural areas of Australia.
+Over time, the business extended its reach beyond metropolitan centres into key regional and industrial locations, including Townsville, Mackay, Toowoomba, Geelong, Gold Coast, Newcastle, Dubbo, Tamworth, Traralgon, Ballarat, Bendigo, Albury, and Bunbury, supporting both regional communities and national supply chains.